spedison/exportDatabaseToExcel/readme.md

         * Order Asc/Desc in Any collumn after execute query.

 ### 7) TODO List
+        * Add create password (excel or zip) on the fly and log it on terminal.
         * Parameter file Multiline.
         * Add rules for apply colors in rows at Excel file.
 (Font and Backcolor)
         * Add output types (zip, csv, ...)